SUSE/testbrain/README.md

-# testbrain: HCF Acceptance Test Brain
+# testbrain: HCF Acceptance Test Brain!

 Simple test runner.
 Runs all bash tests in the designated test folder, gathering results and outputs and summarizing it.